austinpilz/Minecraft-World-Downloader-Mod/README.md

        - Off Time: `10`
    - Auto Reconnect
      - You can set the delay to as few or many seconds as you like.
 Immediate rejoins can be sus to mods/admins paying attention.
 I commonly went with 30s, but honestly a dynamic value could go a long way here.
+9. Start the World Downloader executable.
+This will open a GUI where you can configure which server it should proxy to.
+Click `Start`.
+10. In your Minecraft client, add a new multiplayer server with the IP `localhost`.
+11. When you connect to the server you added, you'll connect to the destination server and the downloader will begin downloading chunks.

 ### Starting the Scan
 When starting from the very first chunk of the project, go to the center of the map.
 When you're ready, enable the `Archiver Module`